DPTMS team learns CPR, AED operation

 |0

-This work, DPTMS team learns CPR, AED operation, by Chuck Cannon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DPTMS team learns CPR, AED operation, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT